Ebon Fisher: Living systems at the MIT Media Lab

 While still a graduate student at the Massachusetts Institute of Technology, Ebon Fisher was appointed by Professor Muriel Cooper to teach an immersive media course, Creative Seeing to undergraduates at the MIT Media Lab at its inception in 1985.
-Running for two years, Fisher's course helped to establish the Media Lab as a think tank that explored radically new approaches to art, media, information and living systems.
-Moving beyond Marshall McLuhan’s definition of media as an extension of the human being, Fisher presented the arts and media as an equal relationship between humans and their environment.
+Running for two years, Fisher's course helped to establish the Media Lab as a think tank that explored new approaches to media, information and living systems.
+Moving beyond Marshall McLuhan's definition of media as an extension of the human being, and beyond technological consumerism, Fisher presented the arts and media as an equal relationship between humans and their environment.
 He invited students to join him in public media experiments in the streets of Cambridge; to analyze television on the top of the tallest building on campus; and to experience total sensory deprivation inside MIT’s anechoic chamber.
 Drawing from these experiences, Fisher began to formulate an immersive rock theater company, Nerve Circle in 1986 that introduced biological systems and themes into public spaces.
-On the strength of Fisher’s biomorphic imagery, the director of Boston’s Institute of Contemporary Art (ICA), David Roth paid Fisher a studio visit and advised him to move to New York where his experimental nature might be more fully embraced.
-After performances at Boston rock clubs, Harvard’s Carpenter Center for the Arts, and the ICA, three Boston police officers shut down a highly charged performance of Nerve Circle’s “Evolution of the Grid” at a party in Fisher's studio.
-The intrusion convinced Fisher to follow David Roth's advice and move to New York.
+After performances at MIT's Center for Advanced Visual Studies, Harvard’s Carpenter Center for the Arts, Boston rock clubs and the Institute of Contemporary Art, three Boston police officers shut down a performance of Nerve Circle’s “Evolution of the Grid” at a party in Fisher's studio.
+The intrusion led to an eviction from Fisher’s loft near Boston’s Fort Point Channel, convincing Fisher to move to Brooklyn where his experimental nature might be more fully embraced.